Julia-Wagner/PawfectMatch/AGILE.md

 ![Sprint 6 start](docs/agile/sprint6_start.png)\
 *Start of Sprint 6*

 Two of my planned user stories are finished.
-For the third, I did not finish all tasks so I am moving it back to the backlog for now.
+For the third, I did not finish all tasks, so I am moving it back to the backlog for now.
 In addition to these three I fixed the bug from the last sprint.

 ![Sprint 6 end](docs/agile/sprint6_end.png)\
 *End of Sprint 6*